mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 3. What levers do we have to mitigate the harms associated with an emerging default of requiring authentication for bots?
 Does authentication enhance or confound such efforts (as opposed to IP address blocking)?
 4. Would an authentication scheme that does not allow association with real-world entities provide enough value to meet interesting use cases?
 If so, would the charter prohibition on "[t]racking or assigning reputation to particular bots" need to change?
 5. What is the threshold for being considered a bot?
 E.g., is request rate important?
 Associating with a specific human user in time and/or space?
 6. Are the resource requirements for authentication proposals reasonable for these use cases for all types of sites?
-At the meeting, it was asserted that it would disproportionately advantage already well-resourced entities.
+At IETF 124, it was asserted that it would disproportionately advantage already well-resourced entities.
 7. What use cases should the group address and not address?
 Why?
 8. Are there alternative approaches to addressing some or all of these use cases?
 What properties do they have?